 The Embassy also arranged a little “trunk or treating” and party for the community.
 I have now learned that other posts do this, but it was my first experience with it.
 In Juarez there was trick or treating at the Consulate and in Shanghai residents of our apartment complex signed up with apartment management to give out candy.
 In Malawi, we all live in free standing houses and although none of us live more than 15 minutes drive from another, we are somewhat spread out.
 With trunk or treating, approximately 20 community members volunteered (me included!) to decorate the trunks of their vehicles.
 The cost of admission for each trick or treater was a bag of candy.
 Then bags of candy were distributed to each trunk decorator so there was plenty to go around.
 Trunk decorators parked at the party location and kids trick or treated from trunk to trunk.
 There was PLENTY of candy to go around, especially as kids could visit every vehicle in twenty minutes or less and then circle back around and do it all over again.
 I had a few visitors come by about ten times!

 Halloween in Malawi this year had an extra wrinkle.
 Starting in September, rumors of supernatural “bloodsuckers” began in the southern part of the country.
 Over the course of approximately two months, the rumors spread, accompanied by vigilante justice to capture, and even kill, those suspected of either being bloodsuckers or their associates.
 While this may seem rather unbelievable–the rumors and the violent response–it was all too real and had a sobering effect on our work and celebrations.
-I kept my scarier decorations in a box at home and came up with something else.
+The international school cancelled the costume dress up day; the Embassy cancelled an evening party; and I kept my scarier decorations in a box at home and came up with something else.

 For Thanksgiving C and I stayed in town.
 There is just the two of us and I am not really much of a cook.
 Certainly not Thanksgiving dinner kind of cooking.
 You know, a meal that involves more than two dishes.
 The Embassy Community Liaison Officer organized a event at a nearby lodge with a restaurant set by a pool and among gardens.
 There, in 80 degree weather, approximately 20 of us met up for swimming and lounging poolside and a custom-made dinner.
 The hotel staff did a pretty good job re-creating a traditional meal complete with turkey, mashed potatoes, green beans, and corn on the cob.
 The corn unfortunately was too tough / too raw to eat, but everything else was quite good.